intel/scikit-learn-intelex/README.md

 ## Integration

 The software acceleration is achieved through patching.
-It means, replace the stock scikit-learn with their optimized versions provided by the extension.
+It means, replacing the stock scikit-learn algorithms with their optimized versions provided by the extension.

 > [!NOTE]
 > The patching only affects [supported algorithms and their parameters](https://intel.github.io/scikit-learn-intelex/latest/algorithms.html).